Floortime

 D - Developmental (Developmental)

-The foundation for a child to develop relationships and learn to talk and play consists of 6 functional emotional developmental capacities (FEDCs) that build on each other and are called the emotional DEVELOPMENTAL LADDER.
-As humans, we are all always moving up and down this developmental ladder, depending on how we are feeling emotionally at the time.
+The foundation for a child to develop relationships and learn to talk and play consists of 6 functional emotional developmental capacities (FEDCs) that build on each other: the emotional DEVELOPMENTAL LADDER.
+As humans, we all move up and down this developmental ladder all the time, depending on how we are feeling.

 I - Individual differences